xtuml/bridgepoint/doc-bridgepoint/notes/8797_scoop_int.md

   use java pre-build for now.
 The code to do the file scooping is left in the history of this branch, but is removed in the final version as it is not used and there were still some TODOs to make it work.

+6.3  Removed commented out code in ```ModelImportWizard.java``` that was attempting to export masl during import but had been commented out due to circular dependency.
+This code is no longer needed.
+It was associated with issue 8979.

 7. Unit Test
 ------------